Agree to Disagree

 One tactic Satan uses to divide believers is doctrinal differences.
 I saw an example of that at a recent house meeting I attended.
 After a time of singing worship songs and individuals stepping out to give prophetic words, a traveling preacher began talking about how people often walk out of his meetings.
 A short time later, this minister gave reasons why he believes Jesus will come back in 2018 (but didn’t mention a specific day).
 I also overheard his wife say we are already in the tribulation period.
 As a “pre-trib” believer myself, red flags went up in my mind.
 It wouldn’t have bothered me much if the preacher simply stated he believes in a post-tribulation rapture and then talked about something else.
 Instead he continued pushing that doctrine.

 Other people in attendance countered things this preacher said by quoting Scripture.
-Not wanting to add to the confusion, I mostly kept quiet but corrected him on one erroneous statement.
+I mostly kept quiet but corrected him on one erroneous statement.
 The preacher claimed Billy Graham’s ministry produced the 1972 film “A Thief in the Night.”
 Since I'm a former employee of World Wide Pictures, I pointed out that end times movie was produced by Mark IV Pictures.
 The preacher wasn’t apologetic about his mistake and resumed defending his post-tribulation beliefs.
 Soon I became grieved in my spirit and decided to leave.
 Just before I walked out the door, the owner of the house approached me and admitted he also perceived a spirit of confusion operating in that meeting.

 Foundational doctrines are not open for debate such as Jesus being the only way to heaven (John 14:6).
 But with others that have no bearing on a person’s eternal destiny, sometimes it’s best for a preacher to keep his mouth shut about a topic if he knows it will stir up strife among the people he is ministering to.
 2 Timothy 2:24 says, “A servant of the Lord must not quarrel but be gentle to all, able to teach, patient.”